Port Alsworth Tourism

 Port Alsworth is a census-designated place (CDP) in Lake and Peninsula Borough, Alaska, United States.
 It is one hundred miles southwest of Anchorage.
 The population was 159 at the 2010 census.
 Port Alsworth was founded in 1950 by Babe Alsworth, a missionary and bush pilot, and Mary Alsworth, who was the town's first postmaster.
 Port Alsworth is located on private land within Lake Clark National Park and Preserve and the site of the National Park's field headquarters.
 Samaritan's Purse has a lodge for wounded American veterans there called Operation Heal Our Patriots (OHOP).
 There is also a summer Bible camp called Tanalian Bible Camp where youth, ages 8-19, from the surrounding villages can attend.
 From the summer of 2013 to the spring of 2014, the local Tanalian School underwent renovation and a dearly needed expansion.
 The renovation involved tripling school square footage, all new furniture, and doubling the size of the gym.Wikipedia

 This is a comprehensive travel guide for Port Alsworth in United States.
 From budgeting tips to finding the best spots, this travel guide has got all the insider information to explore Port Alsworth like a local.
 A holiday in Port Alsworth can generally be of 1-2 days.

-Explore the best travel planner for your visit to Port Alsworth and create a flawless plan in few simple steps!
+Explore the travel itinerary planning tool for your visit to Port Alsworth and create a flawless plan in few simple steps!